LaurenAnderson97/SML209-18/vocabulary.md

 <iframe src="https://h5p.org/h5p/embed/404155" width="640" height="420" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>

-<h3>In any language, it is important to know how to greet someone.The French hold a significant importance to greeting someone, whethere it is the first time on occassion.</h3>
+<h3>In any language, it is important to know how to greet someone.
+Greetings are of significant importance in regards to the French culture, whether it is the first time or on occassion.</h3>

 <h1></h1>